Baltimore Colts (1947–1950)

-This Colts team’s origin lies with the Miami Seahawks, one of the charter franchises of the AAFC.
+This Colts team's origin lies with the Miami Seahawks, one of the charter franchises of the AAFC.
 After playing a single disastrous season, the Seahawks were seized by the league, and were purchased and reorganized by a group of businessmen as the Baltimore Colts.
 The new team struggled through the next three seasons, but managed to grow a sizable fan base in Baltimore.
 In 1949, the Colts were one of three AAFC teams, along with the San Francisco 49ers and the Cleveland Browns, to be brought into the NFL following the AAFC–NFL merger.
 They played only during the 1950 season before financial pressures forced them to fold.

 History

+Origins

 The All-America Football Conference had initially intended to place a team in Baltimore in its opening 1946 season, but this fell through as its prospective owner, retired boxer Gene Tunney, was unable to secure a stadium deal.
 Needing an eighth team to avoid byes, the AAFC granted a franchise to a group of Miami-based boosters, who formed the Miami Seahawks.